-A New Approach to Enterprise Assistance in the Torres Strait
+A New Approach to Business Support in the Torres Strait

 The Torres Strait is one of the most remote and sparsely populated regions in Australia.
 High costs of basic services and of doing business in the region, infrastructure shortfalls, high levels of unemployment and a lack of economic independence amongst many Torres Strait Islanders and Aboriginal people living in the region pose significant challenges in efforts to facilitate opportunities for commercially-viable businesses in the Torres Strait.

 Recognising these challenges, the Torres Strait Regional Economic Investment Strategy defines a new approach to business assistance that is informed, strategic and targeted in nature.
-It identifies potentially sustainable industries which -in light of the many challenges and constraints on the region’s economic growth -provide the greatest potential to establish and grow commercially-viable businesses in the Torres Strait.
+It identifies potentially sustainable industries which provide the greatest potential to establish and grow commercially-viable businesses in the Torres Strait.

 A Plan of Action